Employment and Training Opportunities

 Applicants should have a Ph.D. in Biomedical Engineering or a related discipline.
 A letter briefly outlining interests, a resume or curriculum vitae, and names and addresses of at least three references should be sent to:

 Post Doctoral Fellowship 3 — Skeletal Biology Postdoctoral Fellow

-The candidate must be self-motivated and have a strong background in standard molecular and biological techniques, cell culture and/or animal model.
+The candidate must be self-motivated and have strong background in standard molecular and biological techniques, cell culture, and animal models.
 Previous experience in bone biology is preferred but not required.
-The candidate is expected to design and execute experiments, collect and analyze data, present results at national meetings, and publish papers in highly recognized scientific journals.
+The position requires the ability to lead projects and work cooperatively with others, carry out and troubleshoot experiments, and assist in grant and manuscript writing.

 Please email a letter of application, curriculum vitae, and names of three references to:

 - Ling Qin, Ph.D.

 - Associate Professor

 - 424A Stemmler Hall